jskulski/tictactoe-in-the-style-of-uncle-bob-colon-i-present-a-ridicously-extensible-implementation/README.md

 I think I'll stick with the decorator because I'm not pulled in any other direction.
 But it was absolutely a distraction and a sidetrack based on fearing the future.
 But let's ride it because I wasn't happy with using primitives in TicTacToe-land.

+### Drowning a bit

+Ditched the decorator, too clever.
+Settled on this verbose but workable syntax:

+     $gameState = $gameEngine->makeMove(
+         PlayerMove::forAllies(Coordinate::at($move)),
+         $gameState
+     );

+It's verbose but makes sense to me.
+I comfort myself thinking that it should only be in one place in the front end consumer.
+Anyway, kinda of drowning in details, the design exploded quickly and uses very little of the tic tac toe game.

+Well if the design is too big, that will shake out, between the tests and usage.
+I will trello a note to go through and delete unused classes.

+At some point I will have enough duplication that I can start to refactor the design between the two games.
+Trying to use it has been slowing me down.
+I don't think I have enough code to do it right now.

+Dark times.